 - Set stuffing aside in a large bowl

-- Using a sharp knife (like a boning knife), make a horizontal slice into the side of the pork chops to make a pocket for your stuffing
+- Using a sharp knife (like a boning knife), make a horizontal slice into the side of the pork chops to make a pocket inside for your stuffing

 - Be sure to cut in and slice away to get a nice sized pocket – go towards the bone about 3″.
 You might need to make little “swipes” with the knife to keep going.